How Many Scrabble Tile Placecards Do You Need?

 In another example, there are 4 x Ss per 100 tiles.
 Jessica is a very popular name so you would use all 4 x "S" tiles for just two Jessicas attending your event.

-4. You need more vowels than you think
+4. You need a lot more vowels than you think

 There are, for example, 9 x As in a pack of 100 tiles.
 But if you have a guest name like Nathan, this immediately uses up 2 x As.